Great art acknowledges the human spirit and inspires the human potential.

 Getting at the Roots

 When Bill graduated from Berklee College of Music in the early 70s, New American Music was still in its heyday and he was getting deep into Jazz.
-To Bill, playing music was the only way to feel alive, but his music didn't feel potent enough.
+To Bill, playing music provided the oxygen in life, but his music didn't feel potent enough and he couldn't get at it.

 What was he missing?
 Deep, grooving swing.